alibaba/aliyun-spring-boot/aliyun-spring-boot-samples/aliyun-oss-spring-boot-sample/README.md

 ### Connect to OSS

 Before we start the demo, let's learn how to connect OSS to a Spring Boot application.
 **Note: This section is to show you how to connect to oss.
-The actual configurations have been completed in the following example, and you only need to specify your accessKey, secretKey and endpoint.**
+The actual configurations have been completed in the following example, and you only need to specify your accessKey, secretKey, BUCKET_NAME and endpoint.**

 1. Add dependency aliyun-oss-spring-boot-starter in the pom.xml file in your Spring Boot project.